 Investments with original maturities at date of purchase beyond three months, and which mature at or less than twelve months from the balance sheet date, are classified as current.
 Investments are carried at book value plus accrued interest with unrealized gains and losses recognized as investment income.
-Short-term investments were nil at December 31, 2004 and \$9.5 million at June 20, 2004 consisted of corporate bonds with maturities at acquisition from 110 to 159 days.
-As these investments were purchased just prior to June 30, 2004, their market value is not significantly different from their book value.
-During the six-month period ended December 31, 2004 and the fiscal year ended June 30, 2004, the Company earned interest income of \$0.2 million and \$0.2 million, respectively on its cash, cash equivalents and investments.
+Short-term investments of \$9.5 million at June 20, 2004 consisted of corporate bonds with maturities at acquisition from 110 to 159 days.
+As these investments were purchased just prior to year-end, their market value is not significantly different from their book value.
+During the fiscal year ended June 30, 2004, the Company earned interest income of \$0.2 million on its investments.